dvarrazzo/pgmp/docs/performance.rst

   .. __: https://github.com/dvarrazzo/pgmp/tree/master/sandbox/bench

+.. _performance-sum:

-Just taking the sum of a table with 1M records, `!mpz` is about 25% faster than `!numeric` for small numbers; the difference increases with the size of the number up to about 75% for numbers with 1000 digits. `!int8` is probably slower than `!numeric` because the numbers are cast to `!numeric` before calculation. `!int4` is casted to `!int8` instead, so it still benefits of the speed of a native datatype.
+Just taking the sum of a table with 1M records, `!mpz` is about 25% faster than `!numeric` for small numbers; the difference increases with the size of the number up to about 75% for numbers with 1000 digits. `!int8` is probably slower than `!numeric` because the numbers are cast to `!numeric` before calculation. `!int4` is casted to `!int8` instead, so it still benefits of the speed of a native datatype. `!mpq` behaves good as no canonicalization has to be performed.

 .. image:: ../sandbox/bench/SumInteger-1e6.png

+.. _performance-arith:

-Performing a mix of operations the difference becomes more noticeable.
-This plot shows the time taken to calculate sum(a + b * c / d) on a 1M records table. `!mpz` is about 45% faster for small numbers, up to 80% faster for numbers with 100 digits.  `!int8` is not visible as perfectly overlapping `!mpz`. `!mpq` is not shown as out of scale (a test with smaller table reveals a quadratic behavior probably due to the canonicalization.
+Performing a mix of operations the differences becomes more noticeable.
+This plot shows the time taken to calculate sum(a + b * c / d) on a 1M records table. `!mpz` is about 45% faster for small numbers, up to 80% faster for numbers with 100 digits.  `!int8` is not visible as perfectly overlapping `!mpz`. `!mpq` is not shown as out of scale (a test with smaller table reveals a quadratic behavior probably due to the canonicalization).

 .. image:: ../sandbox/bench/Arith-1e6.png

+.. _performance-fact:

 The difference in performance of multiplications is particularly evident: Here is a test calculating *n*! in a trivial way (performing the product of a